-5 Steps to Safely Update WooCommerce Without Downtime
+How to Update WooCommerce Safely, Without Downtime

 We all know that updates are important.
 Updates contain bug fixes, new features, improvements to features, and, most importantly, security fixes.
-Many updates patch vulnerabilities in older versions, which could easily be exploited if left as it is.

 WooCommerce powers almost 30% of online stores, and with good reason.
 It is open source, highly customisable, and builds on a solid WordPress foundation.
 However the updates are painful, to say the least.